xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-02-14-wrench-keratin-and-chromatin-at-moshparty-storm-drain.md

 I arrived at the show's location around at around 3:00 with some of my friends.
 Not entirely knowing what to expect, we were welcomed into the drain with the sound of voices echoing further inside.
 <br><br>
 The conditions inside were much more pleasant than I had expected.
 The dark environment was a welcome refrain from the harsh sun outside, and the cool air served a similar purpose.
 The gentle flow of water provided a soothing background to the reverberation, with each noise amplified and reflected back off the walls.
-It was so nice to see everyone there too!
+There was also a disco ball :o It was so nice to see everyone there too!

 <div class="gallery">
    <a href="/images/drainfloor.JPG">